Jump to content on:

 Self-soothe boxes have lots of different names – you might have heard them being called coping, safety, or hope boxes.

-These boxes won’t fix everything – and they aren’t supposed to.
+These boxes won’t fix everything, and they aren’t supposed to.
 They can, however, help when things feel especially overwhelming.

-When you’re struggling or feel distressed, it can be hard to think clearly about what you can do and remember what helps.
+When you’re struggling or feeling distressed, it can be hard to think clearly about what you can do and remember what helps.
 A self-soothe box exists to help you get to a calmer place so you can think about your options and choose a healthier way of coping.

 You’ll need a box, bag, or container to hold your helpful items.
 What you choose to fill your box with is up to you.
 People often find it helpful to have items that relate to different senses, as well as some things to help them distract themselves.

 Try to stay curious as you start to plan and create your box.
-Keep an open mind and explore different options to see which work for best you.
+Keep an open mind and explore different options to see which work best for you.

 You could include:

-• Photos of people, pets, or happy memories
+- photos of people, pets, or happy memories

-• Writing about happy memories or occasions
+- writing about happy memories or occasions

-• A letter to yourself that you’ve written when you’re in a calmer, happier place
+- a letter to yourself that you’ve written when you’re in a calmer, happier place

-• Notes or messages from people you care about
+- notes or messages from people you care about

-• Positive quotes, affirmations, or song lyrics that are meaningful for you
+- positive quotes, affirmations, or song lyrics that are meaningful for you

-• A glitter jar (you can find instructions for making a glitter jar on the CBBC website)
+- a glitter jar (you can find instructions for making a glitter jar on the CBBC website)

 You could include:

-• Some headphones (if you keep a pair in your box, you won’t have to search for them)
+- some headphones (if you keep a pair in your box, you won’t have to search for them)

-• A link to a playlist of music that makes you feel happy, calm, or relaxed
+- a link to a playlist of music that makes you feel happy, calm, or relaxed

-• A link to a video that makes you feel happy, calm, or relaxed, like a seaside scene
+- a link to a video that makes you feel happy, calm, or relaxed, like a seaside scene

 You could include: